-Of course, the SPAN scheme is shooting for the latter and if successful would make illegal any developments that might damage the waves or ecology of an area comprising 31 miles of coastline and nearly 250,000 acres of coral reef and coastal forest.
+Of course, the SPAN scheme is shooting for the former and if successful would make illegal any developments that might damage the waves or ecology of an area comprising 31 miles of coastline and nearly 250,000 acres of coral reef and coastal forest.
 The plan would also promote sustainable developments, preserve traditional fishing and farming livelihoods and empower locals to benefit from low impact surf and nature tourism.

 Although the zone is just one part of the puzzle that is Morotai’s future development, if successful it could well be expanded to include more of the local coastline.
 And in a world of rapid development and exponential growth, it certainly would be nice to believe that more considered models can triumph over the cycle of slash, burn and profit that’s reigned so supreme elsewhere.